ahaywood/Web-Interactivity-and-Engagement/chapter-5/index.md

 ##### Things to consider about the client:

 1. *Current size of the organization*: Knowing the size of the organization will help you make a decision about the next factor (scale of the CMS).
 2. *Potential future size of the organization*: You are going to want to make sure that if you choose a CMS, it will be able to grow with the organization.
-Obviously you won’t be a mind reader but you should inquire to both growth strategies that are currently in place.
+Obviously you won't be a mind reader but you should inquire to both growth strategies that are currently in place.
 3. *Technological capabilities of the organization and its staff*: If the staff is not very technically able, you are going to want to consider the UI of the CMS from the content manager position a lot more heavily.
 4.*Percentage of organizational operations that occur on the internet*: Not only percentage, but also the types of transactions the organization undertakes online.
 Your CMS is going to want to perform or integrate with tasks that are key to the business.
 So extensibility may play a bigger role depending on the type of business that the organization undertakes.
 5. *Security needs of the organization*: This will be huge.
 A organization that needs a blog will have entirely different needs than an organization that handles sensitive documents and data (especially medical organizations).
 Make sure you are not giving them a solution that will come back to cause liability for that organization.
 I know getting into security can be both intimidating and overwhelming, but making sure you know of potential security concerns can help you make a decision or consult with others about what the best decision would be.

 #### 5. Scale of the System

-You don’t want to get a CMS that is too big and slow when what you need is small and fast.
+You don't want to get a CMS that is too big and slow when what you need is small and fast.
 This is obvious but is also an important consideration.
 Additionally, having a system that is the right scale, but also scalable to larger or smaller sizes will help you serve your client better if they do grow or shrink without having to make a huge jump in technology.

-### Applying What We’ve Learned
+### Applying What We've Learned

-Let’s consider the following fact patterns and attempt to choose the best CMS from the above list.
+Let's consider the following fact patterns and attempt to choose the best CMS from the above list.

 a.
 Small neighborhood market that has trouble with people finding where it is.